patrick22414/patrick22414/README.md

 ## Trivia

 How to pronounce "Songyi"?
 - Like "song-EE".
+In Chinese/Pinyin: "嵩毅/Sōng-Yì".
 "Patrick" is also welcome.

 Flamingo?
 - Yes, flamingo.